Minims Chloramphenicol (Chloramphenicol)

 Driving and Operating Machinery

-Be careful before driving or using machines or tools until you know how Minims Chloramphenicol affects you.
-It may cause blurred vision for a short time when instilled into the eye.
-Allow enough time to regain clear vision before driving or using machines.
+Be careful before driving or using machines until you know how this medication affects you.
+It may cause blurred vision for a short time after application.
+Allow enough time to regain clear vision before driving or operating machinery.

 Storage

-Keep unopened eye drops in a refrigerator (2-8°C) where children cannot reach them.
-Do not freeze the eye drops or expose them to strong light.
-Discard each single dose unit and any remaining solution immediately after use.
-Do not save unused contents.
+Keep unopened eye drops in the refrigerator at 2-8°C where children cannot reach them.
+Do not freeze or expose to strong light.
+Discard each single-dose container immediately after use – do not save unused contents.

 Overdose Information

-If you think you have used too much Minims Chloramphenicol, you may need urgent medical attention.
-Accidental swallowing is unlikely to cause bad side effects due to the low chloramphenicol content.
-If you think you or anyone else may have swallowed the drops or used too much, immediately phone the Poisons Information Centre (in Australia phone 13 11 26), contact your doctor, or go to the Emergency Department at your nearest hospital, even if there are no signs of discomfort or poisoning.
+If you think you have used too much Minims Chloramphenicol, seek urgent medical attention.
+Accidental swallowing is unlikely to cause serious side effects due to the low chloramphenicol content.
+If swallowing occurs, immediately phone the Poisons Information Centre (in Australia: 13 11 26), contact your doctor, or go to the nearest hospital emergency department, even if there are no symptoms.

 Frequently Asked Questions

-No, you should stop wearing contact lenses while using Minims Chloramphenicol.
+No, you must stop wearing contact lenses while using this medication.

-If you have irritation, pain, swelling, excessive tear production, or light sensitivity, flush the treated eye(s) with lots of room temperature water for at least 15 minutes.
+If you have irritation, pain, swelling, excessive tearing, or light sensitivity, flush the treated eye(s) with room temperature water for at least 15 minutes.
 Stop using the drops and contact your doctor if symptoms persist.

 Do not use for more than 5 days total except on medical advice.
-If the condition becomes worse or doesn’t improve after 2 days, seek medical advice.
+If your condition doesn’t improve after 2 days, seek medical advice.

 If it’s almost time for your next dose, skip the missed dose.
-Otherwise, use it as soon as you remember, then return to your normal schedule.
-Never use a double dose.
+Otherwise, apply as soon as you remember, then return to your normal schedule.
+Never double dose.

 Important Disclaimer